-Your grade in this course consists of two midterms, one final exam, twelve in class quizzes (out of 15 possible scores) and a writing assignment.
+Your grade in this course consists of two midterms, one final exam, ten in class quizzes (out of twelve possible scores) and a writing assignment.
 The midterms and final exam cover material presented both in class and in the textbook.
 In class quizzes will cover both lecture and reading materials.

 While attendance is not mandatory, in class quizzes are an important component of your grade.
 I will not list a schedule of quizzes, they will generally be unannounced "pop" quizzes.
 Twelve quizzes will be offered, of which, your ten best scores will count toward your grade.
 These quizzes will be excellent preparation for questions on the midterms and final exams.
 If you miss a quiz, I will not be passing out additional copies and there are no opportunities for makeups.
-I will periodically allow notes to be used for quizzes, but not your book or any electronic devices including laptops, phones, and tablets.
+I will periodically allow notes to be used for quizzes.
 Please come to class prepared to participate in small group and larger class discussions.
 I reserve the right to call on you in class at my discretion.